Updated for 2023

 1151 Oxford Road, San Marino, CA 91108

-At the Huntington you’ll see it all.
-First editions of literary works, great works of art, beautiful gardens, wildlife (including several types of birds, squirrels, and koi fish in the ponds).
+At The Huntington, you’ll see it all.
+First editions of literary works, great works of art, beautiful gardens, and wildlife (including several types of birds, squirrels, and koi fish in the ponds).
 Families will find sixteen themed gardens across 120 acres.
 Explore the Australian Garden, the California Garden, the Japanese Garden, the Herb Garden, and the Rose Garden to name just a few.
 And be sure to plan to spend some time in the Children’s Garden.
 Here kids of all ages can “splash in water, play among topiary animals, make music with pebbles, dance under rainbows, discover fairy doors, and hold the magic of magnetic forces in their hands.”
-The Huntington is open from 10:00 am to 5:00 pm each day, but closed on Tuesdays.
-(Admission prices are slightly higher on weekends than on weekdays.
-Children under 4 are free.
-Parking is free).

 SuihoEn “Garden of Water and Fragrance” aka The Japanese Garden